Vinayakdata/Vinayakdata/README.md

 ## ⚡ Machine Learning Enthusiast ⚡

 ### Who am I ?
 I am VINAYAK SINGH.
-I am a pre-final year undergraduate at KIIT Deemed to be University.
-I am having experience of publishing many research papers at various International Conferences and Journals.
-I am former Data Science Research Intern at Cluzters.ai and Glosity.club, and I'm also working with ML/AI team of GFGKIIT.
+I am a final year undergraduate at KIIT Deemed to be University.
+Currently working as SDE Intern at GE Healthcare in the domain of data pipelines by using the power of Kafka and Flink.
+Previously, I have completed my internship at various tech firms such as Siemens, Glosty.club and CLuzters.ai in the domain of Data Science.
+IN terms of research I have published 15+ research articles in various international conferences and SCI journals.
 I am having deep knowledge of Machine Learning, Deep Learning, Data Analytics, Tableau and many more.

 ### 🔭 I’m currently working on
-- Classification and Segmentation of Pneumothorax by using  K-Fold Cross Validation via CNNs and autoencoders.
+- Data Pipeline for storing and accessing of the data by using Kafka and Flink
-- Recommender System.

 ### 🌱 I’m currently learning
-- Big Data
+- Kafka
-- Advance Data Analytics
+- Flink
-- Reinforcement Learning & GANs
+- GANs and Reinforcement Learning
-- R & Tableau
 ### 🌱 Languages and Tools:

 #### Programming Languages
-- C++, Python, and R
+- Java, Python, and R

 #### Version Control System
-- Git, GitHub
+- Git, Gitlab

 #### ML Framework
 - Tensorflow, Keras, AzureML, Scikit-learn, PyTorch (learning)